thebespokepixel/trucolor/README.md

 ```

 ##### Supported and tested terminals include:
 Obviously all this depends on your terminals support for the extended formatting.
-The latest iTerm2 builds and X's XTerm have full support for everything #{clr.command}trucolor#{clr.normal} can do, and anything that supports a terminal type of 'xterm-256color' will cover a fairly complete subset.
+The latest iTerm2 builds and X's XTerm have full support for everything `trucolor` can do, and anything that supports a terminal type of 'xterm-256color' will cover a fairly complete subset.

 For example, Apple's Terminal.app doesn't have 24 bit color support nor does it have support for italics, but everything else works well.